Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_02_capabilities/guide.en-gb.md

 If you require higher usage, please **[get in touch with us](https://help.ovhcloud.com/csm?id=csm_get_help)** to discuss increasing your rate limits.

+### Payload size limits

+To ensure security and stability, AI Endpoints APIs enforce default request payload size limits:

+- Most endpoints are limited to **2 MB** per request body.
+This applies to common input types such as String, Json, or Form parameters.

+However, some endpoints are specifically configured to accept larger payloads due to their use cases:

+- `/api/v1/asr` (RIVA ASR models): Configured to allow request bodies up to 1 GB.

+These extended limits enable support for large audio files, which are typical in speech-to-text tasks.

 ### No usage limit

-As of now, the AI Endpoints platform does not impose any usage limits for API requests, apart from the rate limiting.
+As of now, the AI Endpoints platform does not impose any usage limits for API requests, apart from the rate and payload size limiting.

 However, we are considering introducing a usage limit feature in the future.
 This feature will allow you to set a limit on the number of tokens, characters, seconds of audio consumed, depending on your usage, providing better control and management over AI Endpoints consumption.